shashank-samavedula/BITS-F464-ML/README.md

 **Project - Machine Learning for Sustainable Development Goals**

-Implementation four ML Models to predict wildfires in the northeast region of Portugal.
+Implementation and comparison four ML Models to predict wildfires in the northeast region of Portugal.
 The algorithms chosen for the project are:

 1. K-Nearest Neighbors
 2. Multinomial Naive Bayes using Laplace Smoothing